-A BLM National Byway which climbs to the top of 5,681-ft.
+A BLM National Back Country Byway, which climbs to the top of 5,681 ft.
 Harquahala Peak, the highest mountain in southwestern Arizona.
 At the top are two small parking areas with picnic tables.
-A hiking trail with information kiosks goes to an old 1920s observatory.
-Everything is open to unlicensed vehicles and there are several fun side roads to explore.
-You can also camp overnight in designated locations.
+A short hiking trail with information kiosks goes to an old 1920s observatory.
+Everything is open to properly registered and plated OHVs.
+A few nice camp spots with picnic tables.
+Stay on existing roads.

 Submitted by Chuck Wells